opencadc/storage-inventory/storage-inventory-dm/README.md

     evidence: artifact in L without siteLocation constraint
     action: resolve as ID collision

-    explanation5: L==global, new Artifact in R, pending/missed changed Artifact event in L
+    explanation5: L==global, new Artifact in R, pending/missed Artifact or StorageLocationEvent event in L
     evidence: ?
     action: insert Artifact and/or add siteLocation